 In this test, the combination of IBC mode and MMVD method is tested.
 MMVD table for inter MC is reused.
 Only integer offsets will be applied based on the base BV predictor.

+In subtest 1, when IBC is on, the integer MMVD table will be used, as indicator at tile group header always signaled as using integer MMVD offsets.

+In subtest 2, in additional to subtest 1, when IBC is on, the directions to apply offset tables is assumed to be along negative directions (in x and y).